Classical Non-Relativistic Fractons

 \subsubsection{Far-separated particles and general features}

-Let us study a configuration that immediately exposes general features of dynamics generated by the Hamiltonian shown in \cref{eq:Hamiltonian_classical_1d} by switching off the interactions ($U(x)=0$) and set $\eta \rightarrow \infty$ when $K(x)$ takes the form shown in \cref{eq:K(x) box}.
-For initial conditions when particles are well-separated $(x_a(0) - x_b(0)) >> a$ as shown in \cref{fig:1d_farseparated}, the Hamiltonian \cref{eq:Hamiltonian_classical_1d} vanishes and the particles are all completely frozen.
-Thus, we have a large manifold of zero-energy configurations where each particle is isolated within an independent Machian cluster and is therefore immobile.
-This is consistent with the expectation that locally isolated fractons are immobile~\cite{NandkishoreHermeleFractonsannurev-conmatphys-031218-013604,PretkoChenYou_2020fracton}.
-A distinct feature however is that even though the particles have vanishing velocities, their momenta $\{p_a(0)\}$ are completely undetermined and can be arbitrarily fixed.
-The disassociation between energy, velocities and momenta has two sources of origin.
-First is the exact microscopic symmetry as discussed in as discussed in \cref{sec:Mach} -- dipole conservation results in a many-to-one relationship between momenta and velocity.
-When initial particle separation is large however, not only is the total dipole moment $D = \sum_a x_a$ conserved, the coordinate of each particle $x_a$ is itself conserved and the conserved total dipole moment \emph{fragments} to $N$ conserved positions, $x_a$.
-This brings us to the second origin for the velocity-momentum-energy mismatch-- emergent symmetries.
+We start with a configuration that immediately exposes general features of the dynamics generated by \cref{eq:Hamiltonian_classical_1d} by switching off the interactions ($U(x)=0$) and set $\eta \rightarrow \infty$ when $K(x)$ takes the form (\ref{eq:K(x) box}).
+For initial conditions when particles are well-separated $(x_a(0) - x_b(0)) \gg a$ as shown in \cref{fig:1d_farseparated}, the Hamiltonian (\ref{eq:Hamiltonian_classical_1d}) vanishes and all particles are frozen in place.
+Thus, we have a large manifold of zero-energy configurations where each particle is isolated within an independent Machian cluster of its own and is therefore immobile.
+This observation is consistent with the expectation that locally isolated fractons are immobile~\cite{NandkishoreHermeleFractonsannurev-conmatphys-031218-013604,PretkoChenYou_2020fracton}.
+A distinct feature, however, is that even though the particles have vanishing velocities, their momenta $\{p_a(0)\}$ are undetermined and can be arbitrarily fixed.
+The disassociation between energy, velocities, and momenta has two origins.
+The first is the exact microscopic symmetry as discussed in \cref{sec:Mach} -- dipole conservation results in a many-to-one relationship between momenta and velocity.
+When the initial separation of particles is large, however, not only is the total dipole moment $D = \sum_a x_a$ conserved, the coordinate of each particle $x_a$ is itself conserved and the conserved total dipole moment \emph{fragments} to $N$ conserved positions, $x_a$.

+The second reason for the velocity-momentum-energy mismatch is emergent symmetries.
 The conserved quantities $x_a$ now generate a larger symmetry wherein each momentum can be arbitrarily shifted $p_a \mapsto p_a + \phi_a$.
-This holds as we move away from the $U(x)\rightarrow 0,\eta \rightarrow \infty$ limit.
-When particles are well-separated compared to the length-scales set by $K(x)$ and $U(x)$ and momentum differences are such that the Hamiltonian \cref{eq:Hamiltonian_classical_1d} vanishes and the discussion above holds.
+This property holds as we move away from the $U(x)\rightarrow 0,\eta \rightarrow \infty$ limit.
+When particles are well separated compared to the length scales set by $K(x)$ and $U(x)$ and the momentum differences are such that the Hamiltonian \cref{eq:Hamiltonian_classical_1d} vanishes and the discussion above holds.